-The primary reason for making the move is all about speed.
+The primary reason for making the move from Vue CLI to Vite is all about speed.
 Vite's development server is fast.
 Because it uses native browser support for JavaScript modules, the server start time is instant.
 The approach also means that Hot Module Replacement remains fast no matter the size of the application since the entire bundle doesn't have to be reconstructed.

 To demonstrate, here are the benchmarks of a brand new Vue CLI project compared to the exact same project using Vite.